Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Matt Healy x The Foundry, 1 Saw Mill Yard, Leeds, West Yorkshire, LS11 5WH.

-It’s one of the most impressive restaurants in Leeds, a converted warehouse with exposed brickwork, vaulted ceilings and statement light fittings, but on Sundays, your attention will be firmly fixed on your plate – because it’s all about their roast dinners.
-As always, they go the extra mile, so their Sykes House Farm beef sirloin is roasted for 12 hours, and their shoulder of pork is roasted overnight – both come in at £13.50.
-Veggies will be treated to a nut and mixed seed loaf for £12.
+It’s one of the most impressive restaurants in Leeds, a converted warehouse with exposed brickwork, vaulted ceilings and statement light fittings, but on Sundays, your attention will be firmly fixed on your plate – because it’s all about the roast dinners at Shears Yard.
+As always, they go the extra mile, so their Sykes House Farm beef sirloin is roasted for 12 hours, and their shoulder of pork is roasted overnight – both come in at £14.50.
+Veggies will be treated to a Tunworth cheese, onion & potato suet pudding for £12.
 And they all come on a plate that’s absolutely loaded with seasonal vegetables, proper crispy roast potatoes, a massive Yorkshire pudding and as much gravy as you want.

 Shears Yard, 11-15 Wharf Street, Leeds, West Yorkshire, LS2 7EH.